 The Statewide Bicycle Planning Study provides foundational information to assist MnDOT in better integrating bikeway facility planning and integration into its day-to-day business.
 The study provided recommendations for MnDOT in the planning, programming, scoping, design, and implementation of trunk highway projects with consideration to state bikeways.
 A primary initiative of the study was to create a consistent statewide database of existing and planned statewide bicycle routes, including the production of a new State Bicycle Map.
+This document has not been adopted by the City Council and is not an addendum to the Saint Paul Comprehensive Plan.

-4.8 Department of Natural Resources (DNR)
+4.5 Department of Natural Resources (DNR)